 However, in the long future, we will probably have to rethink the way we manage natural resources on the planet, and maybe stop the huge monocultures like banana plantations.

-Find more about alternative yarn fibers with these articles on the blog…
+Find out more yarn fibers here on the blog…